Who is winning in the Kamala Harris veepstakes?

 Here’s The Independent’s ranking of who’s doing all the right moves in the veepstakes.

 Kelly is seen as a safe pick.
 Having outperformed President Joe Biden and Harris in 2020 when he won a special election, he blew out an ultra-MAGA candidate in 2022.
-More interestingly, last week, after having not been a sponsor of it, Kelly announced he would vote for the PRO Act, which would make it easier for workers to unionize, after he had not sponsored the bill.
+In the past, he criticized the Biden administration’s policy on immigration at the US-Mexico border.

-“My mother was a police officer and after she was injured on the job apprehending a criminal, it was the union that helped her get her benefits,” he told The Independent last week.
-“And for that reason, you know, I've always said I would vote for the PRO Act... we're going to try to make it better.”
+But in a sign he might be pivoting, this week, he defended Harris, whom Republicans have dubbed the “Border Czar” after President Joe Biden put her in charge of handling the “root causes” of migration from Latin America to the United States.

-A military veteran, Kelly would also add some national security credentials when Harris needs them most.
+“I think that’s just politics,” Kelly told The Independent.
+Kelly added that he recently went to Mexico and met with its outgoing and incoming president and spoke about changes the Biden administration made toward the border.

 Democrats can’t turn on any news channel without seeing Minnesota Governor Tim Walz going on the attack against Republicans.
 Particularly he has lobbed an attack that seems to have stuck: Republicans are weird.
 Democrats, including the Harris campaign, have since repeated the attacks on Republicans, including Trump and Vance.